strontic/strontic.github.io/xcyclopedia/library/NETSTAT.EXE-71B6ED8BDE828CCC00F8D316AD844BD0.md

 ## Possible Misuse

 *The following table contains possible examples of `NETSTAT.EXE` being misused.
-While `NETSTAT.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `NETSTAT.EXE` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --